ajtudela/sicks300_2/README.md

 ## Overview

-This package implements a driver for the Sick S300 Safety laser scanners with an interface for ROS 2.
+This package implements a driver for the Sick S300 Safety laser scanners with an interface for ROS 2 using a lifecycle node.
 It provides an implementation for both, the old (1.40) and the new (2.10) protocol.
 Thus, the old Sick S300 Professional CMS as well as the new Sick S300 Expert are supported.